oroinc/documentation/user_guide/basic_entities.rst

 -------

 A **Channel** record represents a source of customer-related data, such as a Web-based store, a shop, a specific business activity and so on.
-Upon creation, each channel is assigned some other entities.
-Records of these entities and their details may be collected from this channel.
+Upon creation, you can choose what kind of customer-related information will be collected from each source (assigned some entities to the channel).
+Records of these entities and their details may then be collected from this channel.

 Any amount of Channel records may be defined for one OroCRM instance.